Caasem/Dictionary-Chrome-Extension/README.md

 Just hover your cursor over an Arabic word and the translation pops up!

 # Update
 I've somehow managed, using DeepSeek AI, to update this happy extension.
 I will list the changes that were undertaken soon.
-The most important apparently, according to the AI himself are: copy-paste options for all or specific definitions, data structure optimisations, caching system, and DOM processing optimisations.
+The most important apparently, according to the AI himself are: copy-paste options for individual or all definitions, data structure optimisations, caching system, and DOM processing optimisations.
 Unfortuantely, I don't know what most of this all means but the extension (mostly) does work!

 ## Arabic Dictionary in action!
 ![screenshot-image](https://github.com/haikalzain/arabic-dict-chrome/blob/master/images/screenshot.png)